bovlb/the-blue-alliance/docs/Developing/Development-Runbook.md

 ## Getting Data Locally

 There are a few ways to configure TBA to get data locally.
  1. Bootstrap data from prod.
-When using the `local` datastore mode, go to `/local/bootstrap` and choose what data to import
+When using the `local` datastore mode, go to [`http://0.0.0.0:8080/local/bootstrap`](http://0.0.0.0:8080/local/bootstrap) and choose what data to import
+ 2. Configure the necessary API keys and use the standard datafeed tasks
- 2. Use the `remote` datastore mode and connect your locally running version to a production Google Cloud Datastore instance
+ 3. Use the `remote` datastore mode and connect your locally running version to a production Google Cloud Datastore instance

- 3. Configure the necessary API keys and use the standard datafeed tasks
+The first option is the currently-recommended way of populating your local datastore.
+The `datafeed` tasks have yet to be migrated to the py3 branch, and the third option is not generally-applicable to contributors.

 ## Configuring the Development Environment